Taoism

+In religious Taoism it is treated as a distinct tradition with its own scriptures, priestly lineages, and ritual systems, but it has long been closely intertwined with Chinese folk religion of the people or laity, making the boundary often fluid in societal practice.

 The core of Taoist thought crystallized during the early Warring States period (c.
 450), during which the epigrammatic Tao Te Ching and the anecdotal Zhuangzi—widely regarded as the fundamental texts of Taoist philosophy—were largely composed.
 They form the core of a body of Taoist writings accrued over the following centuries, which was assembled by monks into the Daozang canon starting in the 5th century CE.
 Early Taoism drew upon diverse influences, including the Shang and Zhou state religions, Naturalism, Mohism, Confucianism, various Legalist theories, as well as the I Ching and Spring and Autumn Annals.

-Taoism and Confucianism developed significant differences.
-Taoism emphasizes naturalness and spontaneity in human experience, whereas Confucianism regards social institutions—family, education, community, and the state—as essential to human flourishing and moral development.
-Nonetheless, they are not seen as mutually incompatible or exclusive, sharing many views toward "humanity, society, the ruler, heaven, and the universe".
-The relationship between Taoism and Buddhism upon the latter's introduction to China is characterized as one of mutual influence, with long-running discourses shared between Taoists and Buddhists; the distinct Mahayana tradition of Zen that emerged during the Tang dynasty (618–907) incorporates many ideas from Taoism.
+Taoism is frequently discussed in comparison with Confucianism since both traditions profoundly influenced Chinese thought.
+The combination of Taoism and Confucianism further influenced Buddhism upon its introduction to China, with long-running discourses and developments shared between Taoists and Buddhists eventually evolving into what scholars now call indigenous Chinese Buddhism.This mutual coexistence led to the emergence of the Three Teachings discourse by the 6th century CE, which examined how the three traditions could be integrated harmoniously in Chinese society.

 Many Taoist denominations recognize deities, often ones shared with other traditions, which are venerated as superhuman figures exemplifying Taoist virtues.
-They can be roughly divided into two categories of "gods" and xian (or "immortals").
+They can be roughly divided into two categories of "gods" and xian ("immortals").
 Xian were immortal beings with vast supernatural powers, also describing a principled, moral person.
 Since Taoist thought is syncretic and deeply rooted in Chinese culture for millennia, it is often unclear which denominations should be considered "Taoist".

 The title daoshi ("Taoist master") is traditionally reserved for ordained clergy within Taoist organizations, who distinguish their formal traditions from those of Chinese folk religion.
 Though generally lacking motivation for strong hierarchies, Taoist philosophy has often served as a theoretical foundation for politics, warfare, and Taoist organizations.
 Taoist secret societies precipitated the Yellow Turban Rebellion during the late Han dynasty, attempting to create what has been characterized as a Taoist theocracy.

 Today, Taoism is one of five religious doctrines officially recognized by the Chinese government, also having official status in Hong Kong and Macau.
 It is considered a major religion in Taiwan, and also has significant populations of adherents throughout the Sinosphere and Southeast Asia.
-In the West, Taoism has taken on various forms, both those hewing to historical practice, as well as highly synthesized practices variously characterized as new religious movements.
+In the West, Taoism has taken on various forms, both those keeping to historical practice, as well as highly synthesized practices variously characterized as new religious movements.